 Woman With Brain Injury Inspires Other TBI Survivors

-Miami brain injury attorneys are always interested in how their clients, and other people who must deal with brain injuries, cope with the changes in their lives.
-In Kansas (coincidentally in Miami County, Kansas) a fledgling support group, named Heads Up, has opened its arms to people living with a traumatic brain injury, or TBI, and those who support them.
+Florida brain injury lawyers are always interested in how their clients, and other people who must deal with brain injuries, cope with the changes in their lives.
+In Kansas (coincidentally in Florida County, Kansas) a fledgling support group, named Heads Up, has opened its arms to people living with a traumatic brain injury, or TBI, and those who support them.

 The survivors and supporters have found the support group the way people in rural areas often do — largely through word of mouth.